ahmadawais/cPanel-EasyEngine-Migrate-CLI/README.md

 - [ ] Site sync via NCFTP
 - [ ] Options to chose how to perform backups
 - [ ] Better install and uninstall routines
-- [ ] Mold it into EasyEninge's CLI instead of just a migration CLI (Thinking Out Loud)
+- [ ] Mold it into EasyEngine's CLI instead of just a migration CLI (Thinking Out Loud)

 ## Disclaimer (Beta Software)
 Make sure to test this CLI on new server.
 It is beta and completely new.
-I have tested it to transfer my cPanel sites to an EasyEninge VPS (based on Ubuntu 16.04  x64) while working on a Mac.
+I have tested it to transfer my cPanel sites to an EasyEngine VPS (based on Ubuntu 16.04  x64) while working on a Mac.
 Use at your own risk 🤔.

 ## Changelog